Alfresco/docs-alfresco/content-services/latest/develop/share-ext-points/surf-extension-modules.md

 Surf extension modules are the preferred way of customizing many of the Alfresco Share user interface features.

-If you look in the `tomcat/webapps/share/WEB-INF/classes/alfresco` directory of your Alfresco Content Services installation, then you’ll notice a number of files ending with `-config.xml`, such as for example `share-config.xml`.
-These files contain configuration that is loaded into a Spring bean when Alfresco Content Services starts and is accessed by Share code to dictate many different aspects of its behavior.
+If you look in the `tomcat/webapps/share/WEB-INF/classes/alfresco` directory of your Content Services installation, then you’ll notice a number of files ending with `-config.xml`, such as for example `share-config.xml`.
+These files contain configuration that is loaded into a Spring bean when Content Services starts and is accessed by Share code to dictate many different aspects of its behavior.

 To customize this configuration you would **not** normally change these files directly, but instead make your changes